nwayt001/GIT_CheatSheet/README.md

 ### Create new branch and switch to it:
     git checkout -b <branch>

+### Update git's knowledge of the status of remote server
+    git fetch					      #Update status for currently tracked remote git fetch <remote>				      #Update status of specified remote

+### Pull in a remote branch to local for first time
+    git fetch <remote> <remote-branch>:<local-branch> #Fetch status of specified remote branch and create local branch git checkout <local-branch

 ### Standard working commands
     git status
     git add <file>